cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/document-fingerprinting.md

 You can now use the **Get-DlpSensitiveInformationType** cmdlet to find all DLP data classification rule packages, and in this example, "Contoso Customer Confidential" is part of the data classification rule packages list.

 Finally, add the "Contoso Customer Confidential" data classification rule package to a DLP policy.

+You can also use the data classification rule package in transport rules in Exchange Online, as shown in the following example.
+To run this command, you first need to [Connect to Exchange Online PowerShell](https://docs.microsoft.com/en-us/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/connect-to-exchange-online-powershell).
+Also note that it takes time for the rule package to sync from the Security &amp; Compliance Center to the Exchange Admin Center.

 ```
 New-TransportRule -Name "Notify :External Recipient Contoso confidential" -NotifySender NotifyOnly -Mode Enforce -SentToScope NotInOrganization -MessageContainsDataClassification @{Name=" Contoso Customer Confidential"}